 Standards Review Information

 The Standards Review is an extremely important component of Guild membership.
-Members, whatever their membership status , must pass the Standards Review, also known as the Ann Arbor Summer Art Fair jury, in order to remain or gain eligibility for the Ann Arbor Summer Art Fair.
+Artist Members must pass the Standards Review before moving on to the jury, then are invited by score.
 Exhibiting Members are reviewed every three years.
 Artist Members must jury every year.
 Not only is it a competitive jury, artists’ work must meet a certain level of quality in order to pass.
 At all Guild art fairs, representatives of the Standards Committee check artists’ work against their review images and note any breach of Guild Standards.
 The Standards Review is the most important aspect of the Guild’s evaluation system; serious violations may result in the loss of exhibition privileges.

 Through the enforcement of its Exhibition Standards, The Guild seeks to maintain and increase fair attendees’ and exhibiting artists’ confidence in the credibility and authenticity of Guild events and to protect participating artists from unfair competition.
 An impartial and equal enforcement of the Exhibition Standards ensures these goals will be met and an appropriate atmosphere will be created for the sale of artwork.
 The participating artist is responsible for being in compliance with The Guild’s Exhibition Standards.
 What constitutes being in or out of compliance with the Exhibition Standards, in all cases, will be determined by The Guild.
 The decision of The Guild is final.